Nuclei-Software/nuclei-sdk/README.md

    * We provided different Nuclei Core configurations(CORE=<your_core>) we supported, see *Build/Makefile.core*.
      - such as `CORE=n100m`
    * We support several download modes(DOWNLOAD=<mode>) for different applications.
-     - **sram**: Program will be download into ram and run directly in ram, program lost when poweroff
+     - **sram**: Program will be downloaded into ram and run directly in ram, program lost when poweroff
    * For example, if you want to build your application for *CORE=n100m DOWNLOAD=sram*, you can easily run this command:
      ~~~shell
      make CORE=n100m DOWNLOAD=sram all